Bankruptcy Adversary Proceedings

 Determining the Dischargeability of a Particular Debt

-An adversary proceeding is required to determine the dischargeability of a particular debt.
+Parties must file an adversary proceeding to determine the dischargeability of a particular debt.
 For example, if a debtor has a default judgment against him on the basis of an allegation of fraud, the judgment creditor may file an adversary proceeding to request that the bankruptcy court not discharge the default judgment debt.

 Seeking Injunctive Relief

 An injunctive relief is a court order to do or refrain from doing something.
-An adversary proceeding is required to obtain an injunction or other equitable relief in connection with a bankruptcy filing.
+To do this, parties must open an adversary proceeding to obtain an injunction or other equitable relief in connection with a bankruptcy filing.

 Subordinating Claims or Interests

 Additionally, an adversary proceeding is necessary to subordinate any allowed claim or interest on property, except when subordination is provided for in a Chapter 13 plan.

 A declaratory relief is a judge’s determination of a party’s rights under a contract or statute.
 Here, parties must open an adversary proceeding to request declaratory relief relating to any of the above actions.